Shaumik-Ashraf/Graphics/Notes.md

 ####Stuff
 Find a nice curve and rotate it :smiley:

 Do translations and rotations on a bunch of plotted points of a 3D figure to check it out

+##3/29/16

+####Wireframe/Polygon Meshes

+Wireframe
+ - Lines connecting points
+ - 3d objects defined by edges connecting vertices/points of the object
+ - works well with edge matrix framework

+Polygon
+ - surfaces
+ - 3d objects are defined as the surfaces (triangles or quadrilaterals) that cover the object
+ - doesn't mesh well with exisiting framework (lines, edge matrices)
+ - use polygon matrices
+ - allows to make solid objects
+ - allows us to remove "back faces" of objects; you can only see half a sphere

+####Polygon Matrices

+For a top-view box (square):

+P0  P3

+[   ]

+[   ]

+P1  P2

+Edge Matrix = [P0,P1;P1,P2;P2,P3;...]

+Triangle Polygon Matrix = [P0,P1,P2;P2,P3,P0;...]

+####Edge Matrix vs Polygon Matrix
+ - plot function ----------> plot function (stays)
+ - draw line (line algo) --> draw line (stays)
+ - draw lines -------------> draw polygons (still requires draw lines)
+ - add point --------------> add point (stays)
+ - add edge ---------------> add polygon (call add point thrice) (points must be added in counter clock wise order)